FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 ```

-By adding entry points that linked to the main functions in our hri_publisher and hri_subscriber files, we basically create shortcuts for ROS to call our script in terminal.
+By adding entry points that linked to the main functions in our hri_publisher and hri_subscriber files, we basically create shortcuts for ROS to call our script in Terminal.

 Now, let's build our package.
 Open a terminal:
 ``` bash